 Below is a glimpse into what you'll find in this issue:

-Pancreatic Ductal Adenocarcinoma (PDAC) is the most common form of Pancreatic Cancer, and unfortunately, it's also extremely aggressive and difficult to treat.
+Pancreatic Ductal Adenocarcinoma (PDAC) is the most common form of Pancreatic Cancer, it's also extremely aggressive and difficult to treat.

-Pancreatic Ductal Adenocarcinoma (PDAC) tumors defend themselves against its host by creating a fibrous tissue that restricts blood-flow, and help it to spread to other areas of the body.
+Pancreatic Ductal Adenocarcinoma (PDAC) tumors defend themselves against its host by creating a fibrous tissue that restricts blood flow, which helps it to spread to other areas of the body.

-The traditional chemotherapy treatment for Pancreatic Cancer is a drug called Gemcitabine, however, due to the defenses of PDAC this drug often barely makes a dent in killing the cancer cells.
+The traditional chemotherapy for Pancreatic Cancer is a drug called Gemcitabine, but due to the defenses of PDAC, this drug often barely makes a dent in killing the cancer cells.

 That is why researchers at the University of Chinese Academy of Sciences, in Beijing, China, have designed a new way of attacking Pancreatic Cancer (PDAC).